MenuClose

 5. Seek Professional Help

-The Importance of Reconnecting
+The Importance of Reconnecting While Making Amends

 As you make amends during recovery, it’s essential to reconnect with loved ones.
-Having the support of family and friends can help you deal with everyday challenges and fight cravings.
-These relationships can also provide a sense of belonging and purpose, which is essential during recovery.
+Family and friends’ support can help you deal with everyday challenges and fight cravings.
+These relationships can also give you a sense of belonging and purpose, which is essential during recovery.
+Connecting with your sponsor can help you stay on track toward a sober future.

-Connecting with your sponsor can also help you stay on track toward a sober future.
-If you’re struggling to make amends or feel overwhelmed, reach out to someone today.
-With the right support, you can begin your path to recovery and start moving forward.
+Contact someone today if you’re struggling to make amends or feel overwhelmed.
+With the proper support, you can begin your path to recovery and start moving forward.

-Start Your Recovery at Northpoint Seattle
+Call Today to Start Your Recovery Journey at Northpoint Seattle